EmmanuelAbiola/CustomerHealth/README.md

 4. Within Teriminal navigate to directory and run python health.py

-1.How to use repository
-2.How to checkout the code

-5.Once training is complete how to access health status(cmd line/server)

 #To-do Items
 -----------------------------------
 1.Prepare and package docker image

 2.Implement drag and drop